 “Water is essential for life.
-From the time that primeval species ventured from the oceans to live on land, a major key to survival has been prevention of dehydration.
+From the time that primeval species ventured from the oceans to live on land, a major key to survival has been the prevention of dehydration.
 The critical adaptations cross an array of species, including man.
 Without water, humans can survive only for days.
-Water comprises 75% body weight in infants to 55% in elderly and is essential for cellular homeostasis and life.
-Nevertheless, there are many unanswered questions about this most essential component of our body and our diet.”2
+Water comprises from 75% body weight in infants to 55% in the elderly and is essential for cellular homeostasis and life.
+Nevertheless, there are many unanswered questions about this most essential component of our body and our diet.”1

 Tips to Stay Hydrated

 Hydration is essential for all body functions.
 “To keep your body hydrated, aim for a fluid intake of about: 3 L (12 cups) for men 19 years old and over each day.
 2.2 L (9 cups) for women 19 years old and over each day.”8

 Here are some useful tips to stay hydrated:

 - Carry water with you.
 Bring water to outdoor activities, sports practices, or even during walks to replace the water you will lose.

 - Avoid outdoors exercise or long walks outside in hot weather.
 High temperatures increase the loss of body fluids.